-- Be eligible for security clearance based on position requirements (see below).
+- Be a U.S. citizen eligible for a security clearance

-- Be enrolled in a graduate program at the time of application, OR
+- Be matriculated/enrolled in a graduate degree program at an accredited college or university at the time of application OR

-- Have completed a graduate degree program on or after April 1, 2020, AND
+- Have completed a graduate degree program within 18 months (i.e., after April 7, 2021) prior to the application deadline AND

-- Have a final and current cumulative GPA of at least 3.0/4.0 in the graduate degree program.
+- Have a final and current cumulative GPA of at least 3.00/4.00 in the graduate degree program

 To obtain a security clearance, enabling access to sensitive information, individuals will be subject to a federal background investigation and must meet eligibility requirements, including demonstration of non-use of federally illegal drugs (including CBD and substances legal in the applicant's state) for twelve consecutive months prior to submission of the clearance request.
 Non-use of federally classified illegal drugs is initially determined through an initial drug screen and review of the individual's Questionnaire for National Security Positions.
 Once the security clearance is granted, individuals will then be subject to random and for-cause drug testing.
 During the course of the federal background investigation, the other following areas will also be examined: